GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/performance-scoring/index.md

 ### What can developers do to improve their performance score?
 First, use the [Lighthouse scoring calculator](https://paulirish.github.io/lh-scorecalc/) to help understand what thresholds you should be aiming for achieving a certain Lighthouse performance score.

-In the Ligthhouse report, the **Opportunities** section has detailed suggestions and documentation on how to implement them.
+In the Lighthouse report, the **Opportunities** section has detailed suggestions and documentation on how to implement them.
 Additionally, the **Diagnostics** section lists additional guidance that developers can explore to further improve their performance.

 <!--